 The truth is, moving your records into a cloud-based document management system is more attainable and affordable than ever before.
-The low cost of digital storage coupled with the availability of affordable document scanning services has put digital efficiency well within reach of any business willing to invest in the time and effort to make the switch.
+The cost of digital storage is getting cheaper by the day, as is the technology needed to digitize your physical records, putting digital efficiency well within the reach of any business willing to invest in the time and effort.

-If you have a large archive of data you need to maintain, you already know the costs and headaches associated with paper.
+If you have a backlog of physical documents you need to maintain, you are probably already aware of the costs and headaches associated with paper.
 Bulk scanning is by far the fastest and most efficient way to rid your organization of the paper nightmare for good.

 What is bulk document scanning?

-Bulk scanning is the process of converting a large volume of paper records into a database of digital images.
-The process takes place at a scanning facility with commercial-grade scanning equipment and trained staff who know how to rapidly and accurately process a large number of documents in a relatively short amount of time.
+Bulk scanning is the process of converting a large volume of paper records into a text-searchable database of digital images.
+The process typically takes place at a scanning facility with commercial-grade scanning equipment, conducted by trained staff who know how to rapidly and accurately process a large number of documents in a relatively short amount of time.

 Once the scanning process has been completed, the information on each document is extracted and converted into searchable text, via manual entry or OCR technology, making it possible to quickly locate and retrieve any record in just a few keystrokes.

-Bulk scanning is a popular choice among businesses and government organizations with strict data retention requirements, including hospitals, law firms, HR departments, as well as any other business that recognizes the cost inefficiencies that come along with storing and managing physical documents.
+Bulk scanning is a popular choice among businesses and government organizations with strict data retention requirements, including hospitals, law firms, HR departments, as well as any other business that recognizes the inefficiency of storing and managing physical documents.

 What are the benefits of bulk scanning?

-Let’s face it, paper is an outdated way to manage and store information.
-It’s slow, inefficient, difficult to organize, susceptible to damage, easy to misplace… well, you get the point.
+Let’s face it, paper is slow, inefficient, difficult to organize, susceptible to damage, easy to misplace… well, you get the point.

 In fact, it would be difficult to find a single advantage of sticking it out with paper records.
-Here are just a few examples of how bulk scanning your documents can benefit your business in the short and long term.
+Here are just a few examples of how bulk scanning can be beneficial for your business:

 Did you know that 29% of businesses that face a data leak end up with lost revenue?
 Of those businesses, 38% experienced a loss greater than 20%?

 Data breaches are one of the biggest concerns facing today’s organizations.
-It doesn’t take a team of hackers to create a breach in your confidential data.
+It doesn’t take a team of hackers to breach in your confidential data either.
 More often than not, seemingly innocent workplace mistakes are the cause.

 A distracted employee accidentally leaves a sensitive document where they shouldn’t, a box of files destined for the shredder ends up misplaced, or even worse, a malicious insider decides to steal data for personal gain.

-Making the transition from paper to electronic records provides you with the ability to tightly manage the flow of information as it moves throughout your organization.
+Electronic records management systems on the other hand provide you with the ability to tightly manage the flow of information as it moves throughout your organization.

-Strict security protocols including password protection, file encryption, and access controls can be implemented to help you control who has access to your data, when it can be accessed, and where it can be accessed from.
+Strict security protocols including password protection, file encryption, and access controls can be implemented to help you control who has access to your data, when it can be accessed, and where it can be accessed from, helping you stay compliant with state and federal privacy protection laws.

 The challenge of relying on paper for long-term data storage is that it’s fragile.
 Over time, the ink fades, the paper turns yellow, and text can become illegible.
 It’s susceptible to damage from moisture, mold, mildew, rodents, and other natural disasters.